lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/daytime-and-nighttime-communication.rst

 This procedure was last modified |today|.

-This procedure was written by Alysha Shugart.
+This procedure was written by *Alysha Shugart*.